|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On June 11, 1944 Lexington aircraft conducted a surprise fighter strike on Saipan that virtually eliminated all aerial opposition.
 On June 16, Lexington defended against a fierce attack by Japanese torpedo planes from Guam but once again emerge undamaged, but was claimed sunk a third time by Japanese propaganda.

-During June 19-20 participated in the Battle of the Philippine Sea, Lexington's aircraft played a major role in TF 58's great victory the Marianas Turkey Shoot.
+During June 19-20 participated in the Battle of the Philippine Sea (Great Marianas Turkey Shoot), Lexington's aircraft played a major role in TF 58's great victory the Marianas Turkey Shoot.
 With over 300 enemy aircraft destroyed the first day, and a carrier, a tanker, and a destroyer sunk the second day, American aviators virtually knocked Japanese naval aviation out of the war; for with the planes went the trained and experienced pilots without whom Japan could not continue air warfare at sea.
 Reportedly, a USS Lexington pilot remarked after the battle "Why, hell, it was just like an old-time turkey shoot down home!"

 Using Eniwetok as her base, Lexington flew sorties over Guam and against the Palau and the Bonins Islands during August.
 She arrived in the Carolinas on 7 September for three days of strikes against Yap and Ulithi, then began attacks on Mindanao and the Manila area, and shipping off the western coast of Luzon, in preparation for the upcoming assault on Leyte.
 Her task force then blasted Okinawa on 10 October and Formosa two days later to destroy bases from which opposition to the Philippines campaign might be launched .
 She was again unscathed through the air battle fought after the Formosa assault.